Causes of Acne Around the Mouth (And How to Get Rid of It)

 Hormones and You: How Male Hormones Cause Acne

 A 2011 study found that a spike in androgens (hormones which are abundantly present in men) are linked to a greater sebaceous gland activity.
-So, an overproduction of these male hormones can increase the size of sebaceous (sebum-producing) glands that result in excessive amounts of oil, which can clog our pores, feed adult acne-producing bacteria, and boom– mouth acne.
+So, an overproduction of these male hormones can increase the size of sebaceous (sebum-producing) glands that result in excessive amounts of oil, which can clog our pores, feed adult acne-producing bacteria, and boom– mouth acne, which is especially a problem for men with oily skin.

 High levels of male hormones like testosterone can have funky effects on our skin and trigger acne breakouts, so try to be mindful that sometimes the biological cards might just influence skin acne, but try not to stress too much because, well, stress also causes acne!